lightsquared/lightsquared.github.io/_pages/about.md

 When I’m not doing those things, I’m probably hanging out with my wife and kids.
 I also enjoy fly fishing in Northern Alabama.

-Before moving to Huntsville, AL, I worked at the TEDAC.
+Before moving to Huntsville, AL.